timhughes/vagrant_ansible_okd4/README.md

 Create an `install-config.yaml` inside the installation directory and customize it as per the documentation on https://docs.okd.io/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-bare-metal-config-yaml_installing-bare-metal
-Note that you do not need a value for `pullSecret` because that is for the Red Hat supported OCP:
+Note that you do not need valid value for `pullSecret` because that is for the Red Hat supported OCP:

     cat <<-EOF > webroot/os_ignition/install-config.yaml